-The average person runs about “15,000 thoughts per day in which at least half of those are negative.
+The average person runs about “15,000 thoughts per day in which at least half of those is negative.
 And from that, we know that our thoughts turn into our emotions and our emotions turn into physiology.”

 Now we’re not saying you should stop thinking.
 But you need to give yourself a break from all the stressful thoughts.

 “Peace can exist only in the present moment.
-It is ridiculous to say “Wait until I finish this, then I will be free to live in peace.”
+It is ridiculous to say, “Wait until I finish this, then I will be free to live in peace.”
 What is “this”?

 A diploma, a job, a house, the payment of a debt?
 If you think that way, peace will never come.